SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [polkadot-js/wasm](https://github.com/polkadot-js/wasm) - A collection of WASM wrappers (mostly around Rust libraries) that are used as faster versions of JS-native functions on Polkadot and Substrate networks.
 - [PabloSzx/bob-esbuild](https://github.com/PabloSzx/bob-esbuild) - Building and Running TypeScript projects efficiently with rollup + esbuild
 - [improbable-eng/grpc-web](https://github.com/improbable-eng/grpc-web) - gRPC Web implementation for Golang and TypeScript
-- [bloomrpc/bloomrpc](https://github.com/bloomrpc/bloomrpc) - GUI Client for GRPC Services
+- [bloomrpc/bloomrpc](https://github.com/bloomrpc/bloomrpc) - Former GUI client for gRPC services.
+No longer maintained.
 - [Molunerfinn/PicGo](https://github.com/Molunerfinn/PicGo) - :rocket:A simple & beautiful tool for pictures uploading built by vue-cli-electron-builder
 - [peers/peerjs](https://github.com/peers/peerjs) - Simple peer-to-peer with WebRTC
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.